willhowes/makers_portfolio_and_notes/week_4.md

 * Remember that this week is just a building block.
 * Nothing wrong with copying and pasting from other projects.
 * Worth trying an ORM with Chitter - e.g. Datamapper, ActiveRecord.
-* Re: weekly challenges, try without walkthrough for a start, but time box it for maybe 20 mins and then go to the walkthrough.
+* Re: weekly challenges, try without walkthrough at the start of each section, but time box it for maybe 20 mins and then go to the walkthrough if you are stuck.
 Always worth reading the walkthrough even if you think you have done it without the walkthrough.